wandersick/ws-storage-failover/README.md

 12. Stop and Delete Replication Group - from DR Site to Production Site
 13. Present LUN of Replicated CSV to Production Site Hosts
 14. Run CSV in Production Site
-15. .Create Replication Group - from Production Site to DR Site
+15. Create Replication Group - from Production Site to DR Site
 16. Add LUN to Replication Group - from Production Site to DR Site
 17. Run Replication Group - from Production Site to DR Site